-Initially, user requirements (i.e. functional requirements) for the United States Coastal Area Network (U-SCAN) will be determined.
-These requirements will encompass all three intended domains of use: scientific, commercial, and homeland security, as depicted in Figure 1.
+Initially, user requirements (i.e. functional requirements) for the United States Coastal Area Network (U-SCAN) were determined.
+These requirements encompassed all three intended domains of use: scientific, commercial, and homeland security, as depicted in Figure 1.

 Figure 1 A Vision of the Eventual Multi-purpose U-SCAN